 There are seven elected Executive Board positions.
 Board members are elected for a term of one year, not to exceed four consecutive years.
-Candidates for the Board must be docents/volunteer members who are not employed at an AZADV Organizational or Organizational Affiliate member.
-AZADV members must be present at the Delegates’ meeting for the election.
-The Board elects one of its members to serve as Chairman for the term of the Board and appoints a non-voting Parliamentarian, whose job it is to advise the Board on matters of parliamentary procedure.
+Candidates for the board must be docents/volunteer members who are not employed at an AZADV organization or organizational affiliate member.
+AZADV members must be present at the delegates’ meeting for the election.
+The board elects one of its members to serve as chairperson for the term of the board and appoints a non-voting parliamentarian, whose job it is to advise the board on matters of parliamentary procedure.

 Conference Advisory Director since 2017

 - Time Commitment: > 10 hours per week.